Cyber4All/terraform-cyber4all-catalog/modules/alb/README.md

 	 # --------------------------------------------

+	 # The prefix of the DNS A record that will be created for the ALB.
+	 dns_record_prefix  = string

 	 # Enable access logs for the ALB.
 	 enable_access_logs  = bool

 	 # Creates an HTTPS listener for the ALB.
 When enabled the ALB will redirect HTTP traffic to HTTPS automatically.
 	 enable_https_listener  = bool

+	 # The name of the hosted zone where the ALB DNS record will be created.
+	 hosted_zone_name  = string